Zero Germ Review: What You Should Know

 Zero Germ is an As Seen On TV portable sanitizer that uses UV rays to kill 99% of germs on anything that can fit in its sterilization chamber, including keys and phones.

-The sanitizer also has the ability to charge phones and contains a small diffuser in which diffuse essential oils as you sanitize.
+The sanitizer also has the ability to charge phones and contains a small essential oil diffuser.

 How Zero Germ Works

 Using this device is very simple.
 It’s shaped like a rounded rectangle and has a lid that you push back to reveal a sterilization chamber big enough to fit a cell phone.

 The chamber is lined with what the product’s UV lights that activate when you turn the device on.